Shubham-18-10-1998/Obsidian/RESOURCES/Identity and Access Management (IAM).md

 - They are used for delegation and are assumed.
 Essentially each role has permissions assigned to itself, and then you can assume the role to get those permissions.
 - Each role is an IAM identity that has specific permissions.Using sts:AssumeRole can take a specific role.
 STS stands for Security Token Service.
 Essentially we are logging in with certain credentials that have those, and whatever permissions that role has, we then get those.
 Once assumed, the identity essentially becomes the role and gains the role’s permissions.
+Trusted Entity while creating a role refers to who is able to assume that particular role.
+A new account created cannot assume role in the starting too, cause it doesn’t have permission.
+So this was we can give access to an account to perform actions to which it doesn’t have access, by temporarily assuming the role when needed.
 ## Policy
 - They define the permissions for the identity or resources they are associated with.
 - These are documents that define the permissions, and are written in JSON.